 A couple of years after World War II, the Soviet Union replaced the Mosin Nagant with the more modern SKS and AK-47 rifles.
 However, they distributed large quantities of the Mosin Nagant to their allies in the Cold War and it was commonly used in the Korean, Vietnam, and Afghanistan wars, among many other conflicts throughout the 20th Century as well.
 Mosin Nagants are even being used in combat today by the Syrian rebels in the ongoing Syrian Civil War, although they are definitely utilized less often than they were before due to the AK-47 and SKS carbines being more modern.

 In the 1980s, millions of Mosin Nagant rifles and carbines were imported into the United States as surplus weapons to be sold to American civilians.
-The Mosin Nagant quickly gained a following among American civilians due to the fact that it was dirt cheap (at the time, a Mosin Nagant could be bought for between $50 to $100), very rugged and durable in its operation (typical of Russian made firearms in general), and powerful enough to drop any North American big game.
+The Mosin Nagant quickly gained a following among American civilians because it was dirt cheap, very rugged and durable in its operation (typical of Russian-made firearms in general), and powerful enough to drop any North American big game.

-Today, prices of the Mosin Nagant have increased a bit (a price range of anywhere from $200 to $400 is common depending on condition) due to decreasing supply and ever ongoing demand, but it remains an excellent budget military surplus firearm with a cool history.
+Today, prices of the Mosin Nagant have increased a bit due to decreasing supply and ever ongoing demand, but it remains an excellent budget military surplus firearm with a cool history.

 Next, let’s talk about what exactly makes the Mosin Nagant worth owning today in the 21st Century.